Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Wellfield Botanic Gardens

 Start with Wellfield Botanic Gardens, your first official stop on the Heritage Trail, a unique spot for a garden as it sits on the site of the wells that supply the city with its drinking water.
-What a great idea to turn a functional space into a beautiful and peaceful walking area!

-They definitely have more work to do on the expansion of the garden, but it was a delightful stroll with tons of photo ops.
 The garden can also be the start of a set-your-own-pace walk or ride on the RiverWalk Culture Trail, a trail that brings you to all the highlights of Elkhart.

 Admission: Small fee with discounted rates for children under 12 and free for children under 3.

-Indiana Tourist Attraction: Wellfield Botanic Gardens in Elkhart.
+Wellfield Botanic Gardens in Elkhart County.

 Wellfield Botanic Statue